pnp/cli-microsoft365/docs/docs/cmd/spo/site/site-remove.md

 Deleting a site collection is by default asynchronous and depending on the current state of Microsoft 365, might take up to few minutes.
 If you're building a script with steps that require the site to be fully deleted, you should use the `--wait` flag.
 When using this flag, the `spo site remove` command will keep running until it received confirmation from Microsoft 365 that the site has been fully deleted.

-If the site which you have selected to remove is groupified (Modern Team Site), flags `--fromRecycleBin`, `--skipRecycleBin` and `--wait` will not be applicable
+If the site which you have selected to remove is groupified (Modern Team Site) and group exists, flags `--skipRecycleBin` and `--wait` will not be applicable.
+If the linked group still exists in the deleted groups, the site won't be removed.
+If the linked group is permanently deleted, the site will be removed like any classic site (except that flag `--wait` only will still not be applicable).

+If the argument `--fromRecycleBin` is passed, the selected site will be permanently removed even if it's a groupified one.

 ## Examples